 1. How can you renounce Islam officially?
 Via Majlis Ugama Islam Singapura (MUIS).

 a) Go to the Supreme Court (exit B – City hall mrt, next to Funan IT mall).
 Get your statutory declaration from the Commissioner of Oaths office on Level 3.
-This will cost you $20.
+This will cost you $25.
 They will ask what you are declaring; just state you are renouncing Islam.
+You will then be directed to take your Oath in one of the several small rooms on the floor.
+The oath taking will be witnessed only by the court officer.

 2. Do I have to change my name after I renounce Islam?